TAMS-Group/agile_gripper/README.md

 is too noisy for that, and another power supply would add to the hardware complexity.

+## udev device detection

+The arduino transmits a (unique?) id that can be matched in udev to identify the serial device. doc/10-diana-gripper-udev.rules provides a rule file that can be copied to /etc/udev/rules.d/ to add a symlink /dev/diana_gripper pointing to the correct device.

 ## Arduino Nano 33 IOT I2C Problems